Job title: OPHI Co-Founder, Research Associate, Chair of Board of SOPHIA Oxford

-Prof. John Hammock is co-founder and Research Associate of the Oxford Poverty and Human Development Initiative.
-Through 2015 he was Associate Professor of Public Policy at Tufts University’s Fletcher School.
-He is an Adjunct Faculty of the Friedman School of Nutrition Science and Policy at Tufts University.
-He is Assistant Treasurer of the Human Development Capability Association.
-He founded and was director of the Feinstein International Center at Tufts University.
-He served as Executive Director at Oxfam America from 1984-1995 and as Executive Director at ACCION International from 1973-1980.
-He holds a Ph.D. in International Relations from Tufts University and an Honorary Doctor of Laws degree from Denison University.
+He was Associate Professor of Public Policy at Tufts University’s Fletcher School (2009–2015) and The Gerald J. And Dorothy R. Friedman School of Nutrition Science and Policy (2001–2008).
+He founded and was director of the Feinstein International Center at Tufts University (1995–2001).
+He was Managing Director, Global Equity Initiative, Harvard University (2006–2008).
+John served as Executive Director at Oxfam America from 1984–1995 and as Executive Director at ACCION International from 1973–1980.

-Hammock, J., Harinarayan, A. “Debt relief: giving poor countries a second chance,” in Ian T. Douglas I and Pui-Lan K. (eds.), Beyond post-colonial Anglicanism.
-New York: Church Publishing, Inc., 2001.
+Hammock, J., and Harinarayan, A. (2001).
+‘Debt relief: giving poor countries a second chance,’ in (Douglas I. T. and Pui-Lan K. eds.), Beyond post-colonial Anglicanism.
+New York: Church Publishing, Inc.

-Hammock J. and Charny J. R., “Emergency response as morality play: the media, the relief agencies, and the need for capacity building,” in R. I. Rotberg and T. G. Weiss (eds.), From massacres to genocide: the media, public policy, and humanitarian crises.
+Hammock J. and Charny J. R., (1996).
+‘Emergency response as morality play: the media, the relief agencies, and the need for capacity building,’ in (Rotberg, R. I. and Weiss, T. G. eds.), From massacres to genocide: the media, public policy, and humanitarian crises.
 Washington, DC: The Brookings Institution.
-Cambridge, MA: The World Peace Foundation, 1996.
+Cambridge, MA: The World Peace Foundation.